grafana/loki/docs/sources/logql/_index.md

 2. **with** parameters:

-   Using `| json first_server="servers[0]" ua="request.headers[\"User-Agent\"]"` in your pipeline will extract only the json properties specified to labels.
+   Using `| json label="expression", another="expression"` in your pipeline will extract only the specified json fields to labels.
 You can specify one or more expressions in this way, the same as [`label_format`](#labels-format-expression); all expressions must be quoted.

    Currently, we only support field access (`my.field`, `my["field"]`) and array access (`list[0]`), and any combination of these in any level of nesting (`my.list[0]["field"]`).

-   For example the parameterised json parser will extract from the following document:
+   For example, `| json first_server="servers[0]", ua="request.headers[\"User-Agent\"]` will extract from the following document:

     ```json
     {